DFE-Digital/get-into-teaching-app/app/views/content/international-qualified-teacher-status/_complete-your-training.md

-Your iQTS provider will assess you throughout your training to check you meet iQTS [Teachers’ Standards](https://www.gov.uk/government/publications/international-qualified-teacher-status-teachers-standards).
-Passing your training provider's assessment gives you international qualified teacher status.
-If you wish, you can then apply to England's Department for Education for qualified teacher status (QTS).
-You can apply for QTS even if you don’t want to teach in England.
+Your iQTS provider and school will assess you  to check you meet iQTS [Teachers’ Standards](https://www.gov.uk/government/publications/international-qualified-teacher-status-teachers-standards).

+Your training provider will award you international qualified teacher status (iQTS) when you successfully pass this assessment process.
+You will then be automatically awarded qualified teacher status (QTS) by England’s Department for Education.